-The Highams Park is an area of 28 acres lying just east of Highams Park Lake with entrances from: Tamworth Avenue, IG8 9RF; Henry’s Avenue, IG8 9RB, and; Keynsham Avenue, IG8 9TA.
+The Highams Park is an area of 28 acres just east of Highams Park Lake, with entrances from Tamworth Avenue, Henry’s Avenue and Keynsham Avenue.
 There are also entrances through stiles from the adjoining Epping Forest.

-A popular playground for children aged under 7 lies on the western edge of the park and some equipment for older children, including a zip wire, lie just outside the playground’s boundary.
+A popular playground for children under 7 lies on the western edge of the park, and some equipment for older children, including a zip wire, lies just outside the playground’s boundary.
 Wooden sculptural carvings have been installed nearby.

-Humphry’s Cafe at the Tamworth Avenue end of the park provides food and refreshments and the cafes’s toilets are available for all park users.
+Humphry’s Café at the Tamworth Avenue end of the park provides food and refreshments, and the café’s toilets are available for all park users.

-The park provides a flexible space for local cultural events and performance.
-An active Friends group arranges regular events through the year, such as the very popular Spring Festival and September Picnic in the Park, during which a variety of performances, food outlets and games are arranged for local residents.
-Visitors to these events are numbered in their thousands.
+The park provides a flexible space for local cultural events and performances.
+An active Friends group arranges regular events throughout the year, such as the very popular Spring Festival and September Picnic in the Park, during which various performances, food outlets and games are arranged for residents.
+Visitors to these events numbered in the thousands.

 History of The Highams Park

-Both the park and the lake were originally part of the much larger grounds belonging to ‘Highams’, a mid eighteenth-century manor house, now forming the core of Woodford County High School for Girls.
-At the end of the 18th century the then owner of Highams commissioned Humphry Repton, a renowned landscaper, to improve the design of the grounds.
-The Highams Park and the lake to its west are a remnant of that plan and remain in much of their original layout.
+The park was originally part of much more extensive grounds belonging to ‘Highams’, a manor house built in 1768, now Woodford County High School for Girls.
+At the end of the 18th century, the then-owner of Highams commissioned Humphry Repton, a renowned landscaper, to improve the design of the grounds and added a “fishpool”, now the lake.